chutsu/chutsu.github.com/blog/140111-Hello_World_with_Arduino_Nano_and_MacOSX.md

 Arduino Sketches (your chip program) into the Arduino without using an external programmer.
 This added convenience means you sacrifice ~2KB of space.

-## How do I write the Arduino Bootloader to the Arduino Nano?
+## How do I burn the Arduino Bootloader to the Arduino Nano?
 Assuming you have downloaded and installed Arduino IDE and the FTDI chip driver on your computer: